geebioso/VDGLM/README.md

 code subdirectories to your path.
 3)  Run the following functions in order:
     * `batchmode/run_subjects_in_parallel`: this file will perform one analysis for each subject in parallel.
 We use `whsim=26` in the paper.
+Use the parameter `jobtype` to indicate whether you want to run the standard VDGLM vs. GLM analyses or if you would like to simulate data from a null model and then run the analyses.
-    * `batchmode/combine_results`: this file will join all the results into group level files
+    * `batchmode/combine_results`: this file will join all the results into group level files.
-    * `stats/compute_cohens_d`: this function will compute group-level Cohen's d for all contrasts specified in the paper
+    * `stats/compute_cohens_d`: this function will compute group-level Cohen's d for all contrasts specified in the paper.
+Requires that the results for the `analyze` jobtype have been computed and combined.
-    * `stats/compute_color_bounds`: this function will compute the appropriate color bounds and create color bars for the Cohen's d values just computed (colorbars are saved in the image directory)
+    * `stats/compute_color_bounds`: this function will compute the appropriate color bounds and create color bars for the Cohen's d values just computed (colorbars are saved in the image directory).
+Requires taht the results for the `analyze` jobtype have been computed and combined.
-    * `plotting/plot_simulations`: this will plot the scatter plot and any figures used to check our analysis (model predictions, area plots, e.g. non-brain images)
+    * `plotting/plot_simulations`: this will plot the scatter plot and any figures used to check our analysis (model predictions, area plots, e.g. non-brain images) .
+Requires that the results for the `analyze` jobtype have been computed and combined.
+    * `plot_null_best`: this function will plot the VDGLM preference for the real data compared to the preference for the simulated data.
+Requires that the `null` jobtype results have been computed and combined.

 4) UNDER CONSTRUCTION: To plot the brain images in the paper, perform the
 following: